 Instructions

-- Place dry red beans in a large mixing bowl.
-Add boiling water, enough to cover the tops.
+- Place the dry red beans in a large mixing bowl.
+Cover with boiling water, enough to cover the tops.
 Cover with a plate to seal in the heat.
 Sit for 3 hours.
 Drain and rinse in a colander.

-- Heat vegetable oil in a large Dutch oven or heavy bottom pot over medium heat.
-Add onions, saute until they start to soften and become fragrant, approximately 2-3 minutes.
-Add garlic, bell peppers and celery, saute for an additional 3-4 minutes, stirring frequently.
+- Heat the vegetable oil (or rendered bacon fat) in a large Dutch oven or heavy bottom pot over medium heat.
+Add the onions, saute until they start to soften and become fragrant, approximately 2-3 minutes.
+Add the garlic, bell peppers and celery, saute for an additional 3-4 minutes, stirring frequently.

-- Add softened red beans and chicken broth through freshly ground pepper, stirring to combine.
+- Add the softened red beans, chicken broth, bay leaves, parsley, brown sugar, bacon, hot sauce, thyme, cayenne, pepper, salt and sage, stirring to combine.
 Cover and simmer on low heat, stirring periodically, for 2 hours.

 - When ready to serve, spoon over long grain white rice, season with Maldon salt and chopped scallions.